lightxlamp/React_way_of_samurai/notes.md

 comment by Stas: Do not believe author =) Read react style guide.
 Because just noticed, we have <logo> tag in React sample app
 2) JSX can return only 1 root element
 3) To use JSX we must import React/ {Component}
+4) JSX: we are not in HTML, so write className not just a "class"